nimiq/nimiq.github.io/tutorials/basics-5-identicons.md

 await Identicons.render(address, $('identicon'));
 ```

-This code will create an identicon as SVG and place it into `<div id="identicon">` that we now add to our HTML:
+This code will create an Identicon as an SVG and place it into a `#identicon' element that we now add to our HTML:

 ```html
 ...